7Block Labs

 Trade-off:

-When to prefer it:
+When to Prefer It:

 3) “Do nothing clever” (verify N Groth16 proofs one by one)

-Only reasonable if:
+Only makes sense if:

 Concrete cost picture (with up‑to‑date numbers)

-• BN254 Groth16 verification on Ethereum:
+• BN254 Groth16 Verification on Ethereum:

-• Pairings: 34,000·k + 45,000 gas (EIP‑1108).
-Common verifiers use 4 pairings → 181k gas just for pairings. (eips.ethereum.org)
+• Pairings: You're looking at about 34,000·k + 45,000 gas (thanks to EIP‑1108).
+Most common verifiers use 4 pairings, which means you're hitting around 181k gas just for those pairings.
+Check it out here.

 • BLS12‑381 Groth16 after Pectra: